Nuno-Jesus/Make-A-Make/README.md

 		<tr>
 			<td><code>MAKE</code></td>
 			<td><code>make</code></td>
-			<td>Useful when multi-jobs of makefile come into play.
+			<td>Useful when multi-jobs of Makefile come into play.
 This will be explained later in detail in an upcoming section, but keep in mind this is the best way of calling make targets inside the Makefile</td>
 		</tr>
 	</tbody>
 </table>